Manchán Magan: Career

 Magan also presented Manchán's A-Z of Ireland, a 5-episode road trip around Ireland unearthing unusual and unique aspects of Ireland’s natural heritage, and two series of The Almanac of Ireland, which explored the quirks, conundrums and wonders of Ireland’s cultural heritage.
 Both series were produced by Colette Kinsella of Red Hare Media and broadcast on RTÉ Radio 1 and on podcast platforms.

 Magan hosted the podcast Home Stories, a series of chats with people living in Direct Provision Centres in Abbeyleix, Emo, Mountrath and Athlone.
 The chats were edited by Lauren Varien with music by Brían MacGloinn (of Ye Vagabonds) and Myles O'Reilly.

-In 2024, he released a series of talks he had with the late John Moriarty, the County Kerry philosopher, in podcast form: The Bog Shaman: Manchán Magan on Moriarty.
+In 2024, he released a series of extracts of talks by the late John Moriarty, the County Kerry philosopher, in podcast form: The Bog Shaman: Manchán Magan on Moriarty.

-Books

-Magan wrote three books in Irish, Baba-ji agus TnaG, Manchán ar Seachrán and Bí i nGrá.
-His English travel books include Angels & Rabies: A Journey through the Americas, Manchán's Travels: A Journey through India, and Truck Fever: A Journey through Africa.
-In 2009 he spent time as a writer in residence with the Irish Cultural Centre, at the Irish College in Paris.

-In 2020, Magan published Thirty Two Words for Field: Lost words of the Irish landscape.
-In 2021 he published the children's book Tree Dogs, Banshee Fingers and Other Words for Nature with illustrations by Steve Doogan.
-In 2022 his book Listen to the Land Speak was published by Gill Books.
+Activism

+He stood for the Green Party in the Longford–Westmeath constituency in the 2016 Irish general election; he received the 11th highest first preference votes (1104, 2%) of the 18 candidates and was eliminated on the eighth round.